 Responsibilities of the Client

-The user should record appropriate details regarding any fault that occurs with the Access control system within the TIS log book provided.
+The user should record appropriate details regarding any fault that occurs with the Access control system.
 The information recorded should include the following: – date and time; identity and location of the equipment and name of person recording the information.